Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 Sometimes, leads have to jump through hoops to get answers or place an order, which isn’t ideal.
 It’s always better to guide them through a smooth conversation, which is exactly what WhatsApp Flows does.
 It’s a feature recently introduced to help businesses build stronger relationships with customers.

-For B2B sales, where relationships are key, flows create an engaging, professional experience that builds trust.
+For B2B sales, where relationships are key, flows on WhatsApp create an engaging, professional experience that builds trust.

 Today’s B2B business owners and decision-makers are the same people who, in their personal lives, make quick purchases on Instagram or Facebook with just a few taps.
 They’re used to fast and conversational interactions, and they expect the same ease in their professional lives.